-The preceding approaches help identify the highest relative risk segments; however, they do not provide information in a geographic context.
-Some types of questions may benefit from this type of consideration.
-As mentioned above, use of GIS software facilitates production of maps that can help managers visualize the risk associated with different portions of the network being studied.
-Segment-specific risk accounting for all of the traffic of a particular material can be portrayed; in this case in terms of both absolute and normalized risk (Figures 5A and 5B, respectively).
+(Figures 5a and 5b, respectively).
 Darker segments indicate those with higher risk.
 For absolute risk, shipment volume and segment length are accounted for in the risk calculation.
-Normalized risk is the absolute risk divided by the carmiles on the segment and thus the distribution of risk on several critical segments differs from the former one.
+Normalized risk is the absolute risk divided by the car miles on the segment, and thus the distribution of risk on several critical segments differs from the former one.
 The merit of this is to provide appropriate and useful information for the parties who may need different information.
-For example, based on our experience it is likely that the graphic depicting the absolute risk estimate (Figure 5A) is more useful for shippers interested in knowing where and how much their own current or anticipated shipments are contributing to risk.
-On the other hand, railroads responsible for infrastructure quality and operation may be interested in track-segment condition and risk distribution throughout their network regardless of shipment volume and/or the differential segment lengths.
-Therefore, they may find the normalized estimates (Figure 5B) more appropriate and helpful for infrastructure and operational improvement planning.
+For example, on the basis of the authors' experience it is likely that the graphic depicting the absolute risk estimate (Figure 5a) is more useful for shippers interested in knowing where and how much their own current or anticipated shipments are contributing to risk.
+However, railroads responsible for infrastructure quality and operation may be interested in track-segment condition and risk distribution throughout their networks regardless of shipment volume, the differential segment lengths, or both.
+Therefore, they may find the normalized estimates (Figure 5b) more appropriate and helpful for infrastructure and operational improvement planning.

 Although these maps are useful for some types of information, they impose certain constraints in understanding the relative risk along a route.
 Other approaches that combine a geographic element with differences in risk magnitude can be useful in helping risk managers visualize quantitative, lane-specific risk information.
-Figure 6A portrays lane-segment risk data divided into two groups with high and low-risk segments plotted on a log scale, versus mileage from origin to destination.
-In this example the segment-risk-level threshold for the different symbols is 0.1% of the total risk; that is, individual segments contributing more than 0.1% were plotted using dark-colored triangles, and those with less, with light-colored circles.
-This technique clearly highlights the areas along the route that are contributing the majority of the risk.
-In this case, 77% of lane length accounted for only 4% of risk, while 23% of the lane account for 96% of risk.
+Figure 6a portrays lane-segment risk data divided into two groups with high- and low-risk segments plotted on a log scale, versus mileage from origin to destination.
+In this example the segment-risk-level threshold for the different symbols is 0.1% of the total risk, that is, individual segments contributing more than 0.1% were plotted using dark-colored triangles, and those with less, using light-colored circles.
+This technique clearly highlights the areas along the route that are contributing most of the risk.
+In this case, 77% of lane length accounted for only 4% of risk, and 23% of the lane accounted for 96% of risk.
 The solid line indicates the cumulative percentage of total risk proceeding from origin to destination along the route.
 Locations with substantial changes in risk are indicated with abbreviations signifying specific points along the route.